CoryMcCartan/blockpop/README.md

 2020 Census data is delayed and will be affected by differential privacy.
-This package uses FCC block-level population estimates from 2010–2019, which are based on new roads and map data, to estimate 2020 block populations, both overall and by major race/ethnicity categories.
+This package uses FCC block-level population estimates from 2010–2019, which are based on new roads and map data, to estimate 2020 block populations, both overall and by major race/ethnicity categories (using iterative proportional fitting).

 ## Installation